romanhaa/Cerebro/examples/GSE108041/Seurat_v3/README.md

 ## Load transcript counts

-We load the sparse transcript count matrices downloaded from the 10x Genomics website, add the respective sample info to the cell barcode, and merge them into a big matrix.
+For each of the four samples we load the transcript count matrix (`.h5` format), add a tag for the sample of origin to the cellular barcodes, and then merge the transcript counts together.

 ```r
 sample_uninfected <- Read10X_h5('raw_data/GSM2888370_Uninfected.h5') %>%